mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   children: array of child segments if any.
 Optional
   fillerColor: color of filler for intersections that are filler type

+  filter: optional logical expression to filter by (filters all intersections related to it)

   bold: true if bold (values and label)
   italic: true if italic
   valueLabelBold: true if label alone is bold (only when has valueAxis and label)